Arc Flash FAQ’s

 The biggest reason not to do the study internally is the cost of getting it wrong.
 If someone is injured or killed due to an arc flash and the analysis was incorrect and done by someone who is not considered qualified to conduct the study, the liability will rest with the person or group that performed the study.

 For some larger organizations that have multiple and large facilities and are willing to invest in developing a team to perform the analysis and are comfortable with the liability, conducting the studies internally can help save money.
 For all other organizations, conducting an arc flash analysis internally typically has little or no upside compared to any cost savings.

 CAN'T WE JUST -- USE NFPA TABLE 130.7 (C) (15) (A)

-NFPA Table 130.7 (C) (15)(A) identifies arc flash hazard risk categories based on tasks being performed, voltage, and the equipment which its being performed on.
+NFPA Table 130.7 (C) (15)(A) identifies arc flash hazard risk categories based on tasks being performed, voltage, and the equipment on which it’s being performed on.
 On the surface, this table appears to be an easy and low-cost solution, however, it has many conditions and potential problems.

 Other problems with using the NFPA 70E table include;